-Here, in the heart of the Fynbos kingdom, unassuming little settlements from Hangklip to Kleinmond sit in an area of such botanical significance, that UNESCO stepped in and declared it to be the first Biosphere Reserve in all of southern Africa.
-The Kogelberg Biosphere Reserve, dominating the biosphere, boasts more than 1600 species of indigenous fynbos and is a mecca for bush walking and hiking.
+In the heart of the Fynbos kingdom, unassuming little settlements from Hangklip to Kleinmond sit in an area of such botanical significance, that UNESCO stepped in and declared it to be the first Biosphere Reserve in all of southern Africa.
+The Kogelberg Biosphere Reserve, dominating the biosphere, boasts more than 1600 species of indigenous fynbos and is a mecca for bushwalking and hiking.